officelearn/azure-docs.sv-se/articles/dns/dns-overview.md

 ## <a name="dnssec"></a>DNSSEC

-Azure DNS stöder för närvarande inte DNSSEC.
-I de flesta fall kan du minska behovet av DNSSEC genom att konsekvent använda HTTPS/TLS i dina program.
-Om DNSSEC är ett kritiskt krav för dina DNS-zoner kan du vara värd för dessa zoner med DNS-leverantörer från tredje part.
+Azure DNS does not currently support DNSSEC.
+In most cases, you can reduce the need for DNSSEC by consistently using HTTPS/TLS in your applications.
+If DNSSEC is a critical requirement for your DNS zones, you can host these zones with third party DNS hosting providers.

-## <a name="ease-of-use"></a>Användbarhet
+## <a name="ease-of-use"></a>Enkel användning

  Azure DNS kan hantera DNS-poster för dina Azure-tjänster och tillhandahåller DNS för dina externa resurser.
 Azure DNS är integrerat i Azure-portalen och använder samma autentiseringsuppgifter, supportkontrakt och fakturering som dina andra Azure-tjänster.